camelPhonso/fac30_webApi_workshop/README.md

 We'll probably:
 - Explore and apply the principle of dependency inversion to loosely couple different parts of our code
+- Compare Inheritance and Composition as possible approaches for a few use cases in the code
 - Apply the Data Transfer Object pattern to separate our contract with the client from our internal architecture

 We'll maybe: